efomc/Tournament_game-english_version/README.md

 ### authors: Egor Fomin in association with beresk_let

-The Tournament_game simulates a tournament between different fighters, with the ability to choose fighters from different lists, create your own characters, bet on the outcome of the fights or the tournament.
+The Tournament_game simulates a tournament between different fighters, with the ability to choose fighters from different lists, create your own characters, bet on the outcome of fights or a tournament.
+The duel of each two fighters is based on the original combat model with a normal (Gaussian) probability distribution.
+The user interface provides easy localization into other languages.

 # Bets